yarisvt/tyk-docs/tyk-docs/content/plugins/golang-plugins/golang-plugins.md

 go build -buildmode=plugin -o my-post-plugin.so
 ```

-As a result of this build command we get a shared library with the plugin implementation placed at `pre.so`.
+As a result of this build command we get a shared library with the plugin implementation placed at `my-post-plugin.so`.

 If your plugin depends on third party libraries, ensure to vendor them, before building.
 If you are using [Go modules](https://blog.golang.org/using-go-modules), it should be as simple as running `go mod vendor` command.